Below you will find answers to common questions students often have about the education abroad process.

 - Contact us: Email email@example.com or call 770-423-6336.

-- Visit us: The Education Abroad Office is located in the Town Point building across from main campus.
-We are on the first floor, suite 1700.
+- Visit us: The Education Abroad Office is located in the Academic Learning Center on the Kennesaw campus.
+We are on the fifth floor, suite 5625.
 Walk in advising is Monday – Thursday 9am-4pm.

 A: The length of your time abroad depends on the program you choose.
 We offer programs as short as one week and as long as an academic year.